-With over two billion users today, Facebook impacts our social, economic and political lives in an unprecedented way.
-In response, artist Jonas Staal and lawyer Jan Fermon initiated a collective action lawsuit to force legal recognition of Facebook as a public domain that should be under ownership and control of its users.
+With three billion users today, Facebook impacts our social, economic and political lives in an unprecedented way.
+Collectivize Facebook is a collective action lawsuit that aims to force legal recognition of Facebook as a public domain that should be under ownership and control of its users.

 Facebook infringes upon the right to self-determination of peoples and individuals in various ways.
-The corporation instrumentalizes users as neo-feudal data workers, selling their information to third parties.
-Facebook is used in various surveillance capacities that infringe upon privacy and further impacts democratic elections in disproportionate ways, of which data capture and targeted campaigns of Cambridge Analytica are a recent example.
+The corporation instrumentalizes users as neo-feudal data workers, turning our affective labor into its capital.
+Facebook employs racist algorithms and is used in various surveillance capacities that infringe upon privacy and further impacts democratic elections in disproportionate ways, of which data capture and targeted campaigns of Cambridge Analytica are a recent example.
 And the corporation has willfully advised authoritarian regimes such as that of Duterte in the Philippines.

 Jonas Staal and Jan Fermon